Prerelease:The Legend of Zelda: Majora's Mask

 Unknown 1

-This dungeon, seen in the Spaceworld trailer, doesn't seem to exist in the final game altogether.
-It might just have been some sort of testing ground for different enemies, as the same area can be seen in other screenshots as well.
-The room seems to feature Stalchildren in different positions (sitting on crates, walking around, swinging from a branch) that are found in the final game in various areas such as Ikana Graveyard and the Oceanside Spider House.
+This dungeon, seen in the Spaceworld trailer, doesn't seem to exist in the final game at all.
+It may have been some sort of testing ground for different enemies, as the same area can be seen in other screenshots as well.
+The room seems to feature Stalchildren in different positions (sitting on crates, walking around, swinging from a branch) that are found in the final game in areas such as Ikana Graveyard and the Oceanside Spider House.

-An excerpt from the above showing the room Link just came from, featuring wooden crates and pots.
+An excerpt from the .gif above that shows the room Link just came from, which features wooden crates and pots:

 Unknown 2